Skip to ContentSkip to Navigation

 I missed the Early Bird deadline.
 Can I still study at RUG next year?

-Yes, you can, however you no longer meet the requirements to benefit receiving your decision within a month.
-Make sure your application is submitted as soon as possible and no later than May 1st.
+Yes, you can still apply.
+However, you no longer meet the requirements to receive your decision within a month.
+Make sure to submit your application as soon as possible, but no later than 1 May.

-I want to apply for IRIO.
-Does the Early Bird procedure apply here as well?
+Does the Early Bird procedure also apply to IRIO?

-No, the Early Bird procedure does not apply to IRIO, as it is a programme with a numerus fixus and its own (different) application deadline.
-If there is an Early Bird procedure for your programme, it will be mentioned on the programme page.
+No, the Early Bird option does not apply to IRIO, since it is a numerus fixus programme with its own separate application deadline.
+If your programme offers an Early Bird option, you will find the details on its programme page.

 I applied for a programme at another faculty.
 Does the above information apply to me?